NapkinVisual/Napkin-Visual/docs/api-reference/actions/README.md

 ## main

-Main kepler.gl actions, these actions handles loading data and config into kepler.gl reducer.
+Main actions, these actions handles loading data and config into reducer.
 These actions is listened by all subreducers,

 ### addDataToMap

-Add data to kepler.gl reducer, prepare map with preset configuration if config is passed.
-Kepler.gl provides a handy set of utils to parse data from different formats to the `data` object required in dataset.
+Add data to reducer, prepare map with preset configuration if config is passed.
+Provides a handy set of utils to parse data from different formats to the `data` object required in dataset.
 You rarely need to manually format the data obejct.

 Use `KeplerGlSchema.getConfigToSave` to generate a json blob of the currents instance config.
 The config object value will always have higher precedence than the options properties.

-Kepler.gl uses `dataId` in the config to match with loaded dataset.
+The map uses `dataId` in the config to match with loaded dataset.
 If you pass a config object, you need to match the `info.id` of your dataset to the `dataId` in each `layer`, `filter` and `interactionConfig.tooltips.fieldsToShow`

 -   **ActionTypes**: [`ActionTypes.ADD_DATA_TO_MAP`][12]
 -   **Updaters**: [`combinedUpdaters.addDataToMapUpdater`][176]

 **Parameters**

 -   `data` **[Object][164]**
     -   `data.datasets` **([Array][174]&lt;[Object][164]> | [Object][164])** **\*required** datasets can be a dataset or an array of datasets
         Each dataset object needs to have `info` and `data` property.
         -   `data.datasets.info` **[Object][164]** \-info of a dataset